 RPCC response to COVID-19

 The U.S. Centers of Disease Control is responding to an outbreak of respiratory illness caused by a novel (new) coronavirus.
-The outbreak first started in Wuhan, China, but cases have been identified in a growing number of other locations internationally, including the United States.
-The CDC has confirmed cases in Louisiana and identified other cases that are awaiting official confirmation.
+The outbreak started in Wuhan, China, but cases have been identified in Louisiana and across the globe.
+This section of the RPCC Website will delivery updates and information pertinent to the college, its staff, and students.

 Running RPCC Updates